 You’d love to hold your baby every moment of the day, but that just isn’t practical.

-You have to put them down sometimes for many reasons — work, your aching muscles, sleep and to grab a quick shower when you can.
+You have to put them down at some point, whether it’s to work, rest your aching muscles, sleep or grab a quick shower when you can.

 But for some babies, the screaming starts the second you put them down.
-But having a baby swing can make that screaming a thing of the past.
+Thankfully, having a baby swing can make that screaming a thing of the past.

-You’ll be able to get a few things done while your baby is content hanging out in his new swing.
+Your baby will be relaxed and happy and you’ll be able to get a few things done while they hang out safely in their new swing.

 You don’t have to have a baby swing.
 It’s not a necessity like a crib, car seat and diapers are.

-But while a swing isn’t a baby necessity, if your baby does like the motion of it, it sure does make parenting easier — both mentally and physically.
+But while a swing isn’t a necessity, if your baby does like the motion of it, it sure does make parenting easier, both mentally and physically.

 My first baby hated sleeping unless she was in my arms.
-It didn’t matter if it was night time or during the day when she was napping, she wasn’t content if I put her down in her crib.
-A few minutes after I would put her down and tiptoe out of the room, I’d hear her angry or fussy cries.
+It didn’t matter if it was day or night when she was napping, she wasn’t content if I put her down in her crib.
+I’d put her down and tiptoe out of the room, only to hear her crying a few minutes later.

 I couldn’t get anything done.
-The kitchen sink would be overflowing, the floors would desperately need vacuuming, and I would be so exhausted, all I wanted to do was nap.
+The kitchen sink would be overflowing, the floors would desperately need vacuuming, and I would be so exhausted, all I wanted to do was put myself down for a nap.

 Not knowing what to do, I ordered a baby swing.
-I wanted a recumbent one that she would be able to nap in.
-My theory was that she just liked the movements she would feel when I was holding her.
-A swing could do that and give my arms a much-needed break.
+I wanted a recumbent one that she’d be able to nap in.
+My theory was that she just liked the movements she felt when I was holding her.
+A swing could do that while giving my arms a much-needed break.

 I admit I didn’t always do this.
 When you have a fussy baby, you’ll do anything to let them get some sleep.

-So while the baby swing wasn’t a necessary purchase, it was one of the best buys I have ever made.
+So while the baby swing wasn’t a necessary purchase, it was one of the best buys I’ve ever made.